SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/additional-configurations-reference.md

 ### Configuration Location

 All Sumo Logic preconfigured components are stored in `sumologic.yaml` file.
-This file is managed by installation script and never shouldn't be changed manually.
+This file is managed by the installation script and should never be changed manually.

 We recommend to keep configuration of all components which are intended to be reused in `conf.d/common.yaml`.

 Specific configurations should be grouped by pipelines in meaningfully named files in `conf.d` directory.
-For example `conf.d/mysql.yaaml` may contain MySQL receiver with all processors intended to modify collected data before sending it to sumologic.
+For example `conf.d/mysql.yaaml` may contain MySQL receiver with all processors intended to modify collected data before sending it to Sumo Logic.

 ### Custom Pipeline

-There are few processors provided in `sumologic.yaml` which are intended to be used in every pipeline:
+There are few processors provided in `sumologic.yaml` which are intended to be used in every pipeline.

 * The memory limiter processor is used to prevent out of memory situations on the collector.
 It should be always first on the processors list.

   Refer to [OpenTelemetry documentation](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor/memorylimiterprocessor#memory-limiter-processor) for more details.

 * The batch processor accepts spans, metrics, or logs and places them into batches.
 Batching helps better compress the data and reduce the number of outgoing connections required to transmit the data.

   See [Using batch processor to batch data](#using-batch-processor-to-batch-data) for more details.

 * TODO: verify this point -> The Sumo Logic Schema processor modifies the metadata on logs, metrics and traces sent to Sumo Logic so that the Sumo Logic apps can make full use of the ingested data.

   Refer to [Sumo Logic repository](https://github.com/SumoLogic/sumologic-otel-collector/tree/main/pkg/processor/sumologicschemaprocessor#sumo-logic-schema-processor) for more details.

 We also expect Sumo Logic exporter to be included in exporters section.